SBA Loans for Rental Property: Rules, Limitations & What You Should Know

 Funds from SBA loans cannot be used for speculative investments, which means you cannot use them to buy properties solely for rental income.
 The loan is intended for properties where the borrower will operate a business, which must occupy a significant portion of the property.
 This requirement limits options for investors who want to buy purely rental properties.

-Another drawback is the personal guarantee needed from the borrower.
+Another drawback is the requirement for a personal guarantee from the borrower.
 This means that if the business fails, personal assets may be at risk.
 Borrowers should carefully weigh these factors before applying for an SBA loan.

 SBA Commercial Real Estate Loan Pros & Cons